allakutkina/local_h5p_xapi/Readme.md

-H5P Experience Logstore (logstore_h5p_xapi)
+H5P Experience Extractor (local_h5p_xapi)
 ======================================

 Overview
 --------
-H5P Experience Logstore is a Moodle logstore plugin that captures xAPI statements emitted exclusively by H5P content and forwards them to a specified Learning Record Store (LRS).
+H5P Experience Extractor is a local Moodle plugin that captures xAPI statements emitted exclusively by H5P content and forwards them to a specified Learning Record Store (LRS).
 To improve reliability, statements can be stored locally and resent later if delivery to the LRS fails.

-The H5P Experience Logstore plugin was designed to complement Logstore xAPI plugin https://moodle.org/plugins/logstore_xapi for a thorough coverage of Learning Analytics Data.
+The H5P Experience Extractor plugin was designed to complement Logstore xAPI plugin https://moodle.org/plugins/logstore_xapi for a thorough coverage of Learning Analytics Data.

 Key features
 ------------